20DianaRivero01/Programming_2/Conds_Loops.md

 ![LOOPS](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20191128194516/Cpp-loops.png)

+#### Structure:
+* **Initialization Expression:** In this expression we have to initialize the loop counter to some value. for example: int i=1;
+* **Test Expression:** In this expression we have to test the condition.
+If the condition evaluates to true then we will execute the body of loop and go to update expression otherwise we will exit from the for loop.
+For example: i <= 10;
+* **Update Expression:** After executing loop body this expression increments/decrements the loop variable by some value. for example: i++;

 ## [FOR](https://www.geeksforgeeks.org/loops-in-c-and-cpp/)

 Is an iterative control structure, which allows us to repeatedly execute a block of instructions, knowing previously a start value, a step size and a final value for the cycle.

 #### Syntax
 ```
 for (initialization expr; test expr; update expr)